-In the second year of the program, students work with UGA Faculty based out of the Trilith location, along with part-time Visiting Faculty and invited Special Guests to deepen their exploration of writing, directing, producing, film aesthetics and craft of filmmaking, and are encouraged to follow their own interests, inspirations, and artistic voices.
+In the second year of the program, students work with UGA Faculty based out of the Trilith location, along with part-time Visiting Faculty and invited Special Guests to deepen their exploration of writing, directing, producing, film aesthetics and the craft of filmmaking.

 Students will pursue their terminal degree as writer/directors or producer/writers.
-The second year also offers students the opportunity to pursue cinematography or editing\ as they move toward their thesis and pursue advanced coursework to develop a body of work in their chosen discipline.
+The second year also offers students the opportunity to pursue courses solely focused on cinematography and/or editing2 as they move toward their thesis and pursue advanced coursework to develop a body of work in their chosen discipline.